elixir-geolix/geolix/README.md

 result field `:ip_address` or inside `%{ traits: %{ ip_address: ... }}` if
 a city or country (or enterprise) database is used.

+_Note_: Please be aware that all results for enterprise databases are returned using separate structs if the data is not already included in the regular databases.
+This may change in the future.

 ### Floating Point Precision

 Please be aware that all values of the type `float` are rounded to 4 decimal